Checking Timed Bisimilarity with Virtual Clocks: Background

-To solve this issue, the same idea that we saw in Definition \ref{def:background:k-equivalence} is used in recent works.
-Fortunately, for every TA, a (sound and complete) finite zone graph representation can be obtained using \textit{k-normalization}~\cite{Bengtsson2004, Rokicki}.
+These properties of zone graphs are usually represented in a more compact way.
+Nevertheless, we use this representation to point out the relationship between transitions in the TLTS and their counter-part in zone graphs.
+Zone graphs do not necessarily yield a finite representation of TA semantics.
+To solve this issue, the same idea that we saw in Definition~\ref{def:background:k-equivalence} is used in recent works.
+For every TA, a (sound and complete) finite zone graph representation can be obtained using \textit{k-normalization}~\cite{Bengtsson2004, Rokicki}.
 Let $D$ be a zone, which can be described by a clock constraint $\phi = \phi_0 \land \phi_1 \land ..$.
-The main idea is to replace all basic constraints $\phi_i$ of the form $c \sim_{<, \leq} n$, $c - c' \sim_{<, \leq} n$ where $n > k(c)$ with true, and to replace all $\phi_i$ of the form $c \sim_{>, \geq} n$, $c - c' \sim_{>, \geq} n$ where $n > k(c)$ with $c > k(c)$ or $c - c' > k(c)$ respectively.
-For more details, see \Appendix{section:appendix:calculating-k-norm} or Bengtsson and Yi~\cite{Bengtsson2004}.
+The main idea is to replace all $\phi_i$ of the form $c \preccurlyeq n$, $c - c' \preccurlyeq n$ where $\preccurlyeq \in \{<, \leq\}$ and $n > k(c)$ with true, and to replace all $\phi_i$ of the form $c \succcurlyeq n$, $c - c' \succcurlyeq n$ where $\succcurlyeq \in \{>, \geq\}$ and $n > k(c)$ with $c > k(c)$ or $c - c' > k(c)$ respectively~\cite{Bengtsson2004}.
+We use the notation $\text{norm}(\Zone{}, k)$ to indicate that k-normalization is used.
+In the worst case, zone graphs become exponentially large in the number of reachable symbolic states, as shown in the following example.